sortedcord/omnia-consolidated/README.md

 ## Origin

 This repository is a consolidation, not a fresh start.
-It reconciles four earlier prototypes and one long design conversation into a single monorepo so decisions that used to get re-litigated every session are made once and written down.
+It reconciles four earlier prototypes and months long research experiments into a single monorepo

 *   [`omnia` (Python)](https://github.com/sortedcord/omnia): The original manifesto.
 World-state-outside-the-model, patch merging, tick engine.
 Scaffolding dropped, ideas kept.
 *   [`omnia-faiss`](https://github.com/sortedcord/omnia-faiss): The first thing that genuinely ran end-to-end.
 Stands as the reference implementation for behavior.